 Please read the guidelines below then visit the Journal’s submission site https://mc.manuscriptcentral.com/timc to upload your manuscript.
-Please note that manuscripts not conforming to these guidelines may be returned.
+Please note that manuscripts not conforming to these guidelines will be returned.

-Only manuscripts of sufficient quality that meet the aims and scope of Transactions of the Institute of Measurement and Control will be reviewed.
+Only manuscripts of sufficient novelty, that conform to the required standard of presentation and meet the aims and scope of Transactions of the Institute of Measurement and Control will be reviewed.

 - What do we publish?

 3.2 Contributor's publishing agreement